Technigo/project-guess-who/README.md

 ## View it live

 Have you deployed your project somewhere?
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

+## Known bugs
+Choosing the default option in the drop-down menu crashes the game.
+The default option works if you first choose something else and then select it.